QwenLM/qwenlm.github.io/content/blog/qwen1.5/index.md

 {{< figure src="https://qianwen-res.oss-accelerate-overseas.aliyuncs.com/assets/blog/qwen1.5/intro.jpg#center" width="80%">}}

-With Qwen1.5, we are open-sourcing base and chat models across six sizes: 0.5B, 1.8B, 4B, 7B, 14B, and 72B.
+With Qwen1.5, we are open-sourcing base and chat models across six sizes: 0.5B, 1.8B, 4B, 7B, 14B, and 72B, and also an MoE model (see [blog](https://qwenlm.github.io/blog/qwen-moe/) for more information).
 In line with tradition, we're also providing quantized models, including Int4 and Int8 GPTQ models, as well as AWQ and GGUF quantized models.
 To enhance the developer experience, we've merged Qwen1.5's code into Hugging Face transformers, making it accessible with `transformers>=4.37.0` without needing `trust_remote_code`.

 We've collaborated with frameworks like [vLLM](https://vllm.readthedocs.io/), [SGLang](https://github.com/sgl-project/sglang) for deployment, [AutoAWQ](https://github.com/casper-hansen/AutoAWQ), [AutoGPTQ](https://github.com/AutoGPTQ/AutoGPTQ) for quantization, [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl), [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for finetuning, and [llama.cpp](https://github.com/ggerganov/llama.cpp) for local LLM inference, all of which now support Qwen1.5.
 The Qwen1.5 series is available on platforms such as [Ollama](https://ollama.ai/) and [LMStudio](https://lmstudio.ai/).
 Additionally, API services are offered not only on DashScope but also on [together.ai](https://together.ai/), with global accessibility.
 Visit [here](https://api.together.ai/) to get started, and we recommend trying out [Qwen1.5-72B-chat](https://api.together.xyz/playground/chat/Qwen/Qwen1.5-72B-Chat).